MrithulM/HyperLedgerFabric-HLF/README.md

   Additionally, Hyperledger provides robust identity management, allowing participants to control their data and access to the network.
 This permissioned architecture makes it a secure and efficient blockchain solution for enterprise-level applications.

+  ## Instructions on settingup

+  * Git clone the repository
+  * Install docker, fabric-samples and NodeJs in the system using the steps below.
+  * Unzip fabric-server.zip.
+  * Find the server.js file inside the fabcar folder

   ## Prerequisites

   1. cURL